Louce/web-client-development/README.md

 * SVG Graphics

 ### Found a Bug?
-If you find any issues with this project, please report them using our [Bug Report Template](https://github.com/Louce/web-client-development/issues/new?assignees=&labels=bug&template=bug-report.md&title=Bug%3A+).
+If you find any issues with this project, please report them using our [Bug Report Form](https://github.com/Louce/web-client-development/issues/new?assignees=&labels=bug&title=Bug%3A+).
+Please include the following information:
+- Description of the issue
+- Steps to reproduce
+- Expected behavior
+- Actual behavior
+- Screenshots (if applicable)
+- Environment details (browser, OS)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>